 Cost visibility is often a major sticking point between engineering and finance.
 Both teams are fully capable of addressing cost issues.
 Yet, they cannot optimize cloud spend if they don’t know where and how overruns are happening.

-Organizations must be able to not only see how much they spend on their AWS bill, but also how cloud spend correlates to the business metrics they care about (i.e., features, products, customers, and more)
+Organizations must be able not only to see how much they spend on their AWS bill, but also how cloud spend correlates to the business metrics they care about (i.e., features, products, customers, and more).

 That is why CloudZero’s cloud cost intelligence platform empowers organizations with rich cost metrics that help engineering and finance speak the same language.